videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/get-notified/error-events.md

 # Error Events - Javascript

-VideoSDK provides `error` event which will notify you of any error happening during the meeting.
+VideoSDK provides the `error` event, which informs you about any error happening during the meeting.

 ### error

-- This event will be triggered whenever any invalid configuration provided or server/network errors arise, this event will trigger with a specific error code and message.
+- This event is triggered whenever an invalid configuration is provided or server/network errors arise.
+In such cases, the event will trigger with a specific error code and message.
-- This event is helpful for development level troubleshooting while integrating SDK.
+- It is particularly useful for development-level troubleshooting during SDK integration.
-- This event can be subscribed from the `meeting` object.
+- It can be subscribed to using the `meeting` object.

 ### Example

-Here is the usage of the event mentioned in this page.
+Here is an example demonstrating the usage of the event mentioned on this page.

 ```javascript
 import { VideoSDK } from "@videosdk.live/js-sdk";